zzz0906/LeetCode/README.md

 ```

 if we do not face this string before, we will delete this bracket and push it into the queue.

+## 303. Range Sum Query - Immutable

+Given an integer array nums, find the sum of the elements between indices i and j (i ≤ j), inclusive.

+just record the prefix? let me try.

+yes ac. hint: we can put 0 in the prefix sum to let the answer equal to the i,j i start in 0, therefore the answer is j+1 - i which will delete j but include i.